Bailey Banfield

 Bailey Banfield (born 26 February 1998) is a professional Australian rules footballer playing for the Fremantle Football Club in the Australian Football League (AFL).

 Early life

-Banfield grew up in Broome, Western Australia and attended Scotch College, Perth.
-He lived there until he finished Year 7.
-After year 7 he boarded at Scotch College.
+Banfield grew up in Broome, Western Australia.
+He lived there until he finished Year 7 before moving to Perth to attend senior schooling at Scotch College.

 AFL career

 Overlooked in the 2016 AFL draft, Banfield played for Claremont in the West Australian Football League (WAFL), being a part of the Colts (WAFL) premiership side in 2015 and winning their 2017 best and fairest award.
+He finished with 22 WAFL games for Claremont.
 He was then selected by Fremantle with their first selection, fifth overall, in the 2018 AFL rookie draft.